smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 ![Generic - Alert](assets/Generic_alert.png)

 !!!
 NOTE
-If no soft buttons are added to an alert some OEMs may add a default "cancel" or "close" button.
+If no soft buttons are added to an alert some modules may add a default "cancel" or "close" button.
 !!!

 ##### Alert With Soft Buttons